tomapopov/tetris-py/README.md

 # Tetris Game

-This game has 2 modes:
+This game has 2 versions:
- - Full mode - via GUI
+ - Full version using a GUI with all the features.
- - Basic mode - via CLI
+ - Basic version via CLI with some reduced functionality, like no "falling" logic.

 ### Dependencies
-The GUI mode uses the `pygame` library, which is listed in `requirements.txt`.
+The GUI version uses the `pygame` library, which is listed in `requirements.txt`.

 ### Running the game
 First you'll need to: `cd src/`